makrai/notes/su2103-whitening-sentence.md

 # 2 Related Work

 * anisotropy
-  * Arora+ (2017) first computed the sentence representation for the entire
+  * Arora+ (2017) first computed the sentence representation for the entire corp
-  * Mu and Viswanath, (2018) proposed a postprocessing operation is on dense
+  * Mu and Viswanath, (2018) proposed a postprocessing operation
   * Gao+ (2019) proposed a novel regularization method to address the anisotropy problem in training natural language generation models
-    * by regularizing the word embedding matrix.
-As observe that the word
+    * by regularizing the word embedding matrix
-    * directly increase the size of the aperture of the cone, which can be
+    * directly increase the size of the aperture of the cone
-  * Ethayarajh, (2019) investigated the inner mechanism of contextual
+  * Ethayarajh, (2019) investigated the inner mechanism of contextual embeds
-  * Li+ (2020) proposed BERT-flow, in which it transforms the anisotropic
+  * Li+ (2020) proposed BERT-flow, in which it transforms the anisotropic vecs
 * sentence embedding methods
   * SNLI datasets are suitable for training sentence embeddings (Conneau+ 2017; Cer+ 2017)